 One of the big things that sets the Slacker apart from most other touring-oriented skis is the fact that J Skis calls it an “all-terrain freestyle ski.”
 We’ve noticed a fairly small trend of more companies making more playful touring skis, but that’s still very much a small subsection of the touring market, and personally, I’m super excited about another addition to this emerging category.
 Other than that, J is definitely targeting the Slacker at people who place a priority on downhill performance, rather than maximum uphill efficiency.

 It’s also worth highlighting that the Slacker features a tail notch for better compatibility with skin tail clips, and when the Slacker is released, J Skis will also be offering pre-cut Pomoca Climb 2.0 skins.
-The tail notch on the pair we have is super subtle and J Skis said the production version’s notch will be more defined, which is the only construction difference between the pair we’re reviewing and the production version that will be released in August.
+The tail notch on the pre-production pair we had was super subtle but the production version’s notch is more defined.

 The Slacker’s construction is fairly similar to J’s other skis, but while many of their other skis use predominantly maple wood cores, the Slacker’s core is primarily aspen with smaller maple stringers next to the edges in an effort to save some weight.
 The ski also features carbon stringers but maintains a fiberglass laminate, and still uses J Skis’ standard base material, thick edges, and full sidewall construction.